genuinebyte/sunfright/README.md

 | Raining           | 12733 - 23266  | ![](docs/stormy_safe.png) |
 | Thunder Storm     | 12299 - 23699  | ![](docs/thunder_safe.png) |

+In addition to these conditions, your helmet may not take damage if you have Unbreaking or a level of Fire Protection higher than 1.
+There is a `(60 + (40 ÷ (Unbreaking level + Fire Protection level) ) )%` chance that your helmet will take damage.
+Which means if you have Fire Protection I and Unbreaking III, there is a 30% chance your helmet won't take damage.
+With Fire Protection IV and Unbreaking III, there is a 35% chance your helmet won't take damage.

 ### Notes
 - Respawn helmets disappear when you are safe.